 Let’s start with the bacon.
 I tested a few different brands and I found this really clean bacon at Kroger.
 THIS IS JUST AN EXAMPLE…I have not a clue about what you have at your local store.

-I was looking for wide thick slices.
-I concluded 1 slice of the bacon the size I bought would be 1/2 red and that is why I bought WIDE bacon, to begin with.
+What I was looking for were wide thick slices.
+1 slice of the bacon the size I bought would be 1/2 red and that is why I bought WIDE bacon, to begin with.

-I learned quickly that the method I needed to use to cook big batches of bacon was to cook it in the oven on parchment paper sprayed with olive oil spray.
+The best way I have found to cook the bacon is to cook it in the oven on parchment paper sprayed with olive oil spray.
 I baked it at 400 degrees for about 12 minutes…..after that I watched it and took it out at the 14-minute mark.
 Some thinner bacon may not need that much time.
 I was looking for “crisp”, after cooling to room temperature it needs to be stiff.
-I removed it and put it on a plate and stuck it in the freezer while I completed the next steps.
+So I removed it and put it on a plate and stuck it in the freezer while I completed the next steps.

 I chose to use 1/2 slices or about 2 bites worth.
 Unlike M&M’s this chocolate DOES melt in your hands, full-length slices would melt before you could eat them.

-Now on to the chocolate sauce… I use this basic Chocolate Shell recipe (and I highly recommend the entire recipe, because the banana ice cream filling is awesome).
+Now on to the chocolate sauce… I use this basic Chocolate Shell recipe , from Confessions of a Fit Foodie (and I highly recommend the entire recipe, because the banana ice cream filling is awesome).

-I make it and put it in the fridge to chill just a minute.
+I make the sauce and put it in the fridge to chill just a few minutes.
 The frozen bacon isn’t very thick so if the chocolate mix is too warm it just won’t stick to the bacon very well, it will just run off.
 On another batch I tried I double dipped them in chocolate, putting them in the freezer to harden between dips!
 Again I placed them on parchment paper.
 I also tried putting a few chopped almonds on a few slices.
-(1B of chopped almonds on 2 slices) I put them back into the freezer to harden.
+(1B of chopped almonds on 2 slices).
+Then I put them back into the freezer to harden.